homemenu/DataScienceProcess/PITCHME.md

 Instead of using up all of our data for training, we typically want to perform some level of validation within our training data set to ensure that we are on the right track and are not overfitting.

-Overfitting happens when a model latches on to the particulars of a data set, leaving it at risk of not being able to generalize to new data.
+Overfitting happens when a model latches on to the particulars of a data set, leaving it unable to generalize to new data.
 The easy way to tell if you are overfitting is to test your model against unseen data, and if there is a big dropoff in model accuracy between training and testing data, you are likely overfitting.

 ---